Ayowel/butler-to-itch/README.md

 ## Usage

-For best performance, we recommend to cache Butler's directory.
 Your Butler key `MUST` be saved as a secret so as to not appear in your project's repository.

 ### Release a project